Skip to content

 Direct-to-Brand

-Social media allows models to connect directly with brands, bypassing agencies entirely.
-While agencies still add value through their relationships and negotiation skills, it’s now possible to build a modeling career independently through platforms like Instagram and TikTok.
+You already know how to connect with brands through social media.
+Platforms allow models to work directly with brands, bypassing agencies entirely.
+While agencies still add significant value through relationships and negotiation skills, it’s now fully possible to build a modeling career independently through Instagram and TikTok.

 Creator Modeling

-The line between modeling and content creation is blurring.
-Many models are also creators — producing their own content, building their own audiences, and monetizing directly through subscription platforms and brand partnerships.
-This hybrid model is especially powerful for young women starting out.
+I’d like you to let yourself become more and more aware of the hybrid opportunity that barely existed five years ago: the model who is also a creator, producing her own content, building her own audience, and monetizing directly through subscription platforms and brand partnerships.
+This model is especially powerful for young women starting out.
 Read our guide on online modeling jobs for more on this evolution.

 Lower Barriers to Entry

-You no longer need to live in New York, LA, or Milan to start a modeling career.
+It’s very rewarding to know that you no longer need to live in New York, LA, or Milan to start a modeling career.
 Digital modeling can be done from anywhere with a good camera and internet connection.
-This democratization means more people can participate, but it also means more competition.
+Geographic barriers are gone.

 Tips for Modeling Agency Beginners